lexbailey/two-bot/README.md

 It's only practical application is to be a game.
 The game is to call people out for leaving their keyboard unattended, by sending the keyword from their account.
 Two-bot can show a leaderboard-of-shame with a list of the top victims.
 It can also tell you the current count for a given user.

+## This repo is no longer maintained

+I have moved on from where I was when I cared about maintaining this code.
+Other forks are available, which may or may not be better maintained than this version.

 ## Installation

  - Clone the repo